dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 ### Application secrets

 These instructions assume that your project is configured for [application secrets](https://docs.microsoft.com/aspnet/core/security/app-secrets).
 The primary requirement is a [UserSecretsId](https://github.com/dotnet/dotnet-docker/blob/update-sample-to-latest/samples/aspnetapp/aspnetapp/aspnetapp.csproj#L5) element in your project file.
-If you are using your own project file, please add an UserSecretsId element.
+If you are using your own project file, please add an `UserSecretsId` element.
 If you are using the ASP.NET Core sample in this repo, you don't need to do anything,since it is already correctly configured.

 You can add the element manually or use Visual Studio to do it for you.
 The following image demonstrates the user experience in Visual Studio.

 ![Manage user secrets in Visual Studio](https://user-images.githubusercontent.com/7681382/39641521-85d4a7b4-4f9c-11e8-9466-d1ff56db33cb.png)

-The format of the UserSecretsId doesn't matter.
+The format of the `UserSecretsId` doesn't matter.
 The sample in this repo used [Random String Generator](https://www.random.org/strings/?num=6&len=20&digits=on&unique=on&format=html&rnd=new) to produce a unique string.

-> Note: You will see reference to both `User Secrets` and `Application Secrets`.
-These terms are used interchangebly.
+> Note: `User Secrets` and `Application Secrets` terms are used interchangebly.

 ### Testing with Dev Certs